 Better evidence is needed in the development of innovative policies that support the social, civic and economic participation of individuals.
 We must refine our understanding of the role played by our social institutions in perpetuating or mitigating social disadvantage.
 These social institutions, which include families, schools, communities, and the social safety net, are crucial in the formation of human capabilities over time and across generations, but the processes by which they do this are not clear.

-The Life Course Centre’s Human Capabilities Research Program will shed new light on the factors that lead to disadvantage and analyse the effectiveness of current practices and policies that aim to alleviate disadvantage.
-As part of its research, this program will also develop and run pilot studies, experiments and simulations that target the causative factors and discover more effective pathways out of disadvantage.
-The evidence base that this provides will form the basis of sound policy advice to government departments, community organisations and families that will help them effect real change.
+The Life Course Centre’s Human Capabilities Research Program sheds new light on the factors that lead to disadvantage and analyses the effectiveness of current practices and policies that aim to alleviate disadvantage.
+As part of its research, this program also develops and runs pilot studies, experiments and simulations that target the causative factors and discover more effective pathways out of disadvantage.
+The evidence base that this provides is forming the basis of sound policy advice to government departments, community organisations and families that will help them to effect real change.

 - identify critical early childhood factors that support the formation of human capability

 - examine the cognitive and non-cognitive factors that influence educational attainment, and how educational institutions can intervene to reduce disadvantage